A booster dose of the Covid-19 vaccination helps give you longer-term protection against serious illness.

 - First and second vaccinations are available to people over 18 years or within three months of their eighteenth birthday.
 You can get your second dose from eight weeks after your first dose.

 - Third vaccinations are available to people aged over 12 whose immune system is severely weakened.
 People in this group will also be offered a fourth 'booster' vaccination three months after their third dose.
-If you are in this group, you cannot book your booster dose using the NHS national booking service yet, but your GP or hospital specialist will invite you for your booster dose when it's due.

 Walk-in vaccination clinics